About Us

 As of April 2026, the Department of Commerce, Supplies and Consumer Protection under the Ministry of Industry, Commerce and Supplies is the main government body responsible for enforcing consumer rights in Nepal.
 Whether you purchased a defective electronic device, received substandard services, or were misled by false advertising, this guide explains your legal options step by step.

 Consumer protection in Nepal is governed by the Consumer Protection Act 2075 (2018).
-The law grants every consumer the right to safe products, accurate information, and fair compensation.
-Complaints can be filed at the District Consumer Court or the Department of Commerce, Supplies and Consumer Protection.
-The limitation period for filing a complaint is 35 days from the date the cause of action arises.
+The law grants every consumer nine rights under Section 3, including the right to safe products, accurate information, and fair compensation.
+Complaints can be filed under Section 36 with the Central Market Monitoring Committee, the Department of Commerce, or an Inspection Officer.
+The limitation period is 2 years from the date of purchase for goods and 1 year for services.

 Trusted by 2,000+ couples from 50+ countries since 2016.